 (6) evidence of effective performance in all the areas of responsibility normally assigned to a tenured faculty member.
-Examples of such evidence for teaching include syllabi and peer evaluations of teaching.
-The evaluation of teaching may not be based primarily on student perceptions.
+Examples of such evidence for teaching include syllabi and peer

 (e) Progress toward tenure.

 (1) The University shall give a copy of the criteria and procedures for tenure to tenureearning faculty members.